lwjohnst86/nfs484-1484-exams/final/notes.md

 Based on the data from Study 2, comment on why more individuals with African ancestry had more CAD events.

-Discuss why TAG might be higher in the high FADS + high n-6 intake group.
-Use the Background, Study 1, and Study 2 to defend your answer.

 Discuss the potential mechanisms underlying Study 2